kaylozano/kaylalozano/README.md

    5. I value progress over perfection.
    6. I always welcome feedback.
 I will, more than likely, actively ask for feedback and seek out the right people to have goals and growth conversations with as I find those conversations energizing.
    7. I strive to balance being present, while always being a forward-thinker.
    8. I care most about what is best for the user.
 Sometimes, what is best for the user is not what is easiest for internal politics.
-I will likely want to partner with leadership to brainstorm how we can influence culture change together, if I notice a mismatch between the two.
+If I notice a mismatch between the two, I will likely want to partner with leadership to brainstorm how we can influence culture change together to better align.
    9. I love being the glue.
 Bringing teams together.
 Combining workflow and processes.
 Adapting presentations and process to accommodate higher levels of collaboration.
    10. I believe the most successful PMs are **relational**, big-picture thinkers with a dedication to the details required to align teams and projects to measurable, research-based business goals and outcomes.